 - Entry points to vehicular routes where no curb or other element separates pedestrians from vehicles

 Attention TWSIs used on platforms, ferry docks and other drop-offs should be:

 - Located at the edge of the drop-off

 - Running the full length of all unprotected platform/dock edges that border the drop-off

 At stairs, attention TWSIs should commence one tread depth back from the leading edge of the nosing at the top step and extend across the width of the stairs.
-The attention TWSI alerts a person with vision loss that there is a set of stairs ahead and to seek the support of a handrail for safe navigation.
+The attention TWSI alerts a person with blindness that there is a set of stairs ahead and to seek the support of a handrail for safe navigation.
 The depth of the TWSIs used at the top of stairs should be 600 – 650 mm.
 For more information, refer to our section on stairs.